paumateo/paumateo/README.md

 > 💻 I'm currently working on my **Final Degree Project**
 >
-> 📚 I'm currently learning **Quantum Machine Learning**
+> 📚 I'm currently learning **Tabular Foundational Models**
 >
 > 💬 Ask me about **Python, Data Science, or Classical music!**
 >
 > 🕹️ About Me:
-> - 🎓 I'm studying Data Science at UPC and currently at an Exchange Semester at KTH, Stockholm, where I'm taking advanced ML courses from the MSc in ML
+> - 🎓 I'm studying Data Science at UPC and currently collaborating at Biomedical Data Scince dpt. at Stanford as a Research Assistant
 > - 📡 I'm always interested in learning new things
 > - 🌿 I love hiking and diving
 > - 🎻 I've been playing the violin since 2010